bytebase/bytebase.com-old/content/docs/en/get-started/quick-start.md

 ## Overview

-In this guide, you‘ll be provided with **"Bytebase Test Suite"** (1 Bytebase and 2 MySQL instances) to get acquainted with the system in the quickest way.
+In this guide, you‘ll use **"Bytebase Test Suite"** (one Bytebase and two MySQL instances) to get familiar with the product in the quickest way.

 ## Prerequisites